 - Meta Business Suite (unlimited posts, all types, desktop + mobile)

-For multi-platform teams:
+For multi-platform posting with analytics:

-- PostPlanify ($29/mo, unlimited posts, AI captions, 9 platforms)
+- PostPlanify ($49/mo, unlimited posts, analytics, social inbox, AI, 10 platforms)

 For simplicity: